-This subject is a more advanced course in empirical methods in finance, covering general methodological aspects, testing of hypotheses and falsifiability principle; a review of relevant econometric material and its application to topics such as generalised beta models of market equilibrium (including CAPM, APT), foreign exchange risk premium, stock price variability and volatility estimation.
+This course is a more advanced course in empirical methods in finance, covering general methodological aspects, testing of hypotheses and falsifiability principle; a review of relevant econometric material and its application to topics such as generalised beta models of market equilibrium (including CAPM, APT), foreign exchange risk premium, stock price variability and volatility estimation.

+Thesis (Finance)

-Thesis (Finance) Staff Contact: School Office S2 CP30 Prerequisites: Permission of the Head of School Note/s: The thesis is to be approved and supervised by the School of Banking and Finance.
+Prerequisite/s: Permission of the Head of School

+Note/s: The thesis is to be approved and supervised by the

+School of Banking and Finance.